usgs-coupled/phreeqc3/doc/README.Linux.txt

 Compressed tar files are used to distribute the source code and versions of the software compiled for Linux operating systems.
-All of the files needed to install and test PHREEQC are contained in the file phreeqc-@VERSION@.@REVISION@.Linux.tar.gz.
+All of the files needed to install and test PHREEQC are contained in the file phreeqc-@VERSION@-@REVISION@.Linux.tar.gz.
 A Linux executable file is included, which is compiled with @GCC_VER@ kernel @KERNEL_VER@.
-If you want to compile the program for another operating system, the file phreeqc-@VERSION@.@REVISION@.source.tar.gz contains all of the files needed to compile and install PHREEQC.
-For all tar files, the directory phreeqc-@VERSION@ is created when the files are extracted; if this directory already exists, you may want to delete or rename it before extracting the files.
+If you want to compile the program for another operating system, the file phreeqc-@VERSION@-@REVISION@.source.tar.gz contains all of the files needed to compile and install PHREEQC.
+For all tar files, the directory phreeqc-@VERSION@-@REVISION@ is created when the files are extracted; if this directory already exists, you may want to delete or rename it before extracting the files.

 Follow the steps below to extract the files from a distribution tar file.